 With the advent of Enduro racing and some genuinely clever ways to carry spares and tools, mountain bike backpacks have gone out of style for riding.
 However, sometimes no amount of velcro straps or tools stashed inside steerer tubes can tote what you may need on a ride, and sometimes you need to carry a lot of stuff.

 The best mountain bike backpacks allow riders to carry a large amount of water, usually 3-liters, and some allow even more water storage.
 On top of that, the best backpacks have plenty of storage space that's sectioned into various pockets and straps for optimal organization.

 Lots of packs have spots for bike tools, helmets, body armor, smartphones and sunglasses.
 Some are even designed with trail builders in mind so they can carry their tools out into the woods.

 We've put together a list of our favorite mountain bike backpacks for the trail builders and the pack-rat types.
 If you're in the market for something smaller, check out our round-up of the best hydration packs.

-if you're unsure what you're looking for exactly, at the bottom of this guide, we've outlined everything you need to know.
+If you're unsure what you're looking for exactly, at the bottom of this guide, we've outlined everything you need to know.

 Jump to: What you need to know

-The main pocket is big enough for extra layers or a first aid kit while the pocket in the front with the partially hidden zipper has internal sleeves and mesh pockets to keep tools and other small items organised.
+The main pocket is big enough for extra layers or a first aid kit while the pocket in the front with the partially hidden zipper has internal sleeves and mesh pockets to keep tools and other small items organized.

 Somebody has to look after the trails, and if you are one of the many trail fairies who are out digging, you will need a hearty bag to carry your pickaxe, chainsaw, and shovel along with the rest of your riding gear.
 Evoc's Trail Builder Technical pack has room for a 3L bladder and two main pockets for food, bike tools, and even a separate compartment on the bottom for wet layers.